A Design-Based Perspective on Synthetic Control Methods: PROPERTIES

 Given these weights, the placebo estimator is

 Because unit $j$ is a control unit, this is an estimator of zero, and the placebo variance estimator uses it to estimate the variance of $\hat\tau$ as

-The point we wish to make here is that this variance estimator can be upward as well as downward biased, depending on the potential outcomes.
-In order to demonstrate this, we give two examples in the Appendix, one where the placebo variance estimator is biased downward, and one where it is biased upward.
+This variance estimator can be upward as well as downward biased, depending on the potential outcomes.
+In order to demonstrate this, we provide two toy examples in Appendix B where the placebo variance estimator is biased downward and upward, respectively.